Skip to main content

 Section 508 Compliance Unlocked a $2.3M Federal Software Contract

-A defense technology contractor needed VPAT 2.4 documentation and full Section 508 conformance across three software platforms to win a federal IDIQ contract.
-BuildWithAccess delivered audit, remediation, and VPATs in 5 weeks.
+A defense technology contractor needed to demonstrate full Section 508 conformance across three software platforms to win a federal IDIQ contract.
+BuildWithAccess delivered a complete audit and remediation program in 5 weeks.

 • $2.3M